Here's what this article covers:

 In cities where the transit agency does provide real-time bus locations, we do some behind-the-scenes magic to combine bus locations from the agency with the more frequently updated locations provided by GO.
 Then, we use these enhanced locations to calculate accurate arrival times for riders further down the line.
 Pay it forward!

 When you press GO, keep an eye out for a green oval in the top left-hand corner of the map.
 It shows a smiley face, as well as the number of people you're helping at that moment.

-While crowdsourcing isn't available everywhere yet, we plan to roll it out in all cities we support.
+Crowdsourcing isn't available everywhere yet but we plan to roll it out in all cities we support.
 Stay tuned!